Balancing work with skiing and snowboarding | Trying out workcation in Minamiuonuma

 13:00 Discussion session

-14:00 Experience teleworking facilities in the city, etc.
+14:00 Experience of telework facilities in the city, etc.

-Capacity: 12 people per session (priority will be given to online seminar participants; if there are too many applicants, a lottery will be held)
+Capacity: 12 people per session (priority given to online seminar participants; if there are many applicants, a lottery will be held)

-*There is a system in place to subsidize half of the round-trip transportation costs to the site (up to 10,000 yen, private car and Shinkansen accepted).
+*There is a system to subsidize half of the round-trip transportation costs to the site (up to 10,000 yen, private car and Shinkansen are acceptable).

-How to apply: Information will be provided at the time of the online seminar.
+How to apply: Details will be announced during the online seminar.

-Organizer: Minamiuonuma City Urban Development Promotion Organization (General Incorporated Association)
+Organizer: Minamiuonuma City Community Development Promotion Organization (General Incorporated Association)

 INDEX